Suzuki Program

 Parent Involvement

 Just as parents are naturally involved in their children’s acquisition of language, with the Suzuki method parents are involved in the musical learning of their child.
 They attend lessons with the child and serve as “home teachers” during the week.
-Sometimes the parent learns to play before the child, so that s/he understands better what the child is learning to do.
+Sometimes the parent learns to play before the child, so that they understands better what the child is learning to do.

 But no prior musical experience is required of the parent - the teacher will help both parent and child.
 Parents work with the teacher to create an enjoyable learning environment.